MohnishRaval/SWE-642-HA3/readme.md

 ## Overview

-This project sets up a continuous integration and continuous deployment (CI/CD) pipeline for a web application.
+This is a **MonoRepo** project which sets up a continuous integration and continuous deployment (CI/CD) pipeline for a web application.
 The application consists of a frontend developed using Angular and a backend developed using Spring Boot.
-The CI/CD pipeline is orchestrated using GitHub Actions, and the application is deployed on AWS EC2 instances with Docker containers.
+The CI/CD pipeline is orchestrated using GitHub Actions, and the application is deployed on AWS EC2 instance with Docker containers.
 The database used is Amazon RDS with MySQL.

 ## Hosting